 The advantages of the Ideal Implant is that it is saline-filled but does not have rippling and feels very similar to a silicone implant.
 It also will not ever undergo complete deflation as can occur in traditional saline implants.
 It achieves these physical features because of its clever internal design.
 With two internal chambers and series of baffles, the motion of saline inside the shell is changed.
 With the slowing down of fluid motion, the implant does not develop rippling and feels more firm and natural.
 Because of the two chambers, disruption of one chamber still allows the implant to remain partially filled and to not develop a devastating total deflation.

-While the Ideal implant is not for every breast augmentation patient, it offer a very good compromise for those patients who have trouble deciding between silicone and saline implants or who are adamantly opposed to silicone implants.
+While the Ideal implant is not for every breast augmentation patient, it offers a very good compromise for those patients who have trouble deciding between silicone and saline implants or who are adamantly opposed to silicone implants.

 One of the most important considerations that most breast augmentation patients think about is the size of the implant.
 While patients think about breast cup size, plastic surgeons think about volume. (ccs) How to make the translation from implant volume to the desired outer breast look or cup size has always been a difficult one.
 Dr. Eppley uses a Volume Sizing System which helps make the breast implant size selection an easy decision made in the office during the initial consultation by trying on the different sizers.
 Volume is how breast implants are selected, not cup size.